 Direct3D, which is part of DirectX, is a graphical interface API for Windows that is used to render three-dimensional graphics in applications or games.
-Direct3D uses the hardware acceleration if it is available on the video card and allows the hardware acceleration of the 3D rendering path.
+Direct3D uses the hardware acceleration if available on the video card and allows the 3D rendering path’s hardware acceleration.

 Solution 1: Force the game to use DirectX11